fabiankaraben/nodejs-mini-projects/README.md

     intermediate/13-sse-notification-server

 14. **API Gateway Proxy**
-    This is a gateway service in Node.js with TypeScript, proxying to multiple backends, http-proxy-middleware, route-based forwarding, JWT validation, and Kubernetes deployment.
+    This is a gateway service in Node.js with TypeScript, proxying to multiple backends, http-proxy-middleware, route-based forwarding, JWT validation, and Docker Compose deployment.
     intermediate/14-api-gateway-proxy

 15. **Data Migration Script**
-    This is a DB migrator in Node.js with TypeScript, using Knex for migrations, PostgreSQL target, command-line execution, no APIs, and Docker deployment for schema evolution.
+    This is a DB migrator in Node.js with TypeScript, using Knex for migrations, PostgreSQL target, command-line execution, no APIs, and Docker Compose deployment for schema evolution.
     intermediate/15-data-migration-script

 16. **Elasticsearch Indexer**
-    This is a search indexer in Node.js with TypeScript, indexing docs to Elasticsearch, @elastic/elasticsearch client, sync from MongoDB, and Docker/Kubernetes deployment.
+    This is a search indexer in Node.js with TypeScript, indexing docs to Elasticsearch, @elastic/elasticsearch client, sync from MongoDB, and Docker Compose deployment.
     intermediate/16-elasticsearch-indexer

 17. **Prometheus Metrics**
-    This is a monitored API in Node.js with Express and TypeScript, exposing metrics with prom-client, custom counters, PostgreSQL data, and Docker deployment for observability.
+    This is a monitored API in Node.js with Express and TypeScript, exposing metrics with prom-client, custom counters, PostgreSQL data, and Docker Compose deployment for observability.
     intermediate/17-prometheus-metrics

 18. **gRPC Server**
-    This is a gRPC service in Node.js with TypeScript, defining proto and implementing methods, @grpc/grpc-js, unary calls, no database, and Kubernetes deployment.
+    This is a gRPC service in Node.js with TypeScript, defining proto and implementing methods, @grpc/grpc-js, unary calls, no database, and Docker Compose deployment.
     intermediate/18-grpc-server

 19. **Circuit Breaker Pattern**